kaeti/kaeti.github.io/about.md

 title: About
 ---

 I'm a designer and digital journalist based in Minneapolis.
-Most recently I've been leading the [news apps team](http://www.minnpost.com/data) at MinnPost, where I also manage web development/design and lead strategic digital projects.
+I recently joined the [Investigative News Network](http://www.investigativenewsnetwork.org) as design director.
+Before that I was leading the [news apps team](http://www.minnpost.com/data) at MinnPost, where I also managed web development/design and led strategic digital projects.

 I believe in user-driven design, journalism that solves problems, testing assumptions, iterative change, open source, hiring people who are smarter than me, admitting what I don't know, and leaving things better than I found them.
 Kindness or GTFO.